-Stem cells are a cell type that serves as the source from which other bodily cells (e.g., neurons, skin cells) differentiate.
-Stem cells can be “totipotent,” meaning they can develop into any cell type, or “pluripotent,” meaning that they can develop into certain cell types.
+Stem cells are a type of cell from which other cells in the body are derived.
+They are unique because they not only divide to form more stem cells but some can be induced to “differentiate” and develop into specific specialized cell types (e.g., brain cells, skin cells, muscle cells, etc.) Stem cells can be “totipotent,” meaning they can differentiate into any cell type, or “pluripotent,” meaning that they can develop only into certain cell types.

-- Fibroblast skin cells from a skin biopsy can be “reprogrammed” into stem cells.
-By wiping clean the cells’ original tissue-specific properties, they become induced pluripotent stem cells (iPSCs). iPSCs can then be converted into other cell types, such as neurons.
+Skin cells (fibroblasts) from a skin biopsy can be grown in laboratory culture dishes and “reprogrammed” into stem cells.
+By wiping clean the cells’ original tissue-specific identity, they become induced pluripotent stem cells (iPSCs). iPSCs can then be converted into other cell types.

-- In neurodegenerative disease research, these patient-specific iPSCs can be changed into neurons, microglia (neuron-supporting cells), or other cells involved in disease progression.
-This enables study of the disease on the patient’s specific genetic background.
+- iPSCs are patient-specific, meaning they contain the genetic profile of the patient they are derived from.
+Patient-specific iPSCs can be changed into neurons, glia (neuron-supporting cells), or other cells involved in neurodegenerative disease progression.
+This enables researchers to study the disease on the patient’s specific genetic background.

-- Stem cells, following specific ethics guidelines, are being developed into cell therapies for neurodegenerative diseases, such as “NSI-566RSC” cells, a form of neural stem cells, for ALS clinical trials.
+- Stem cells, following specific ethics guidelines, are being developed into cell therapies for neurodegenerative diseases, such as “NSI-566RSC” cells, a form of neural stem cells, for ALS clinical trials (link is external).

 - Another type of stem cell designated “HK532,” is under study for potential use in Alzheimer’s disease.